TheMuuj/TheMuuj.github.io/_posts/2021-09-23-conventions-of-space-and-time.md

 The epoch generally used in astronomy is known as "J2000", defined as noon on January 1, 2000 in Terrestrial Time (`2000-01-01T12:00:00 TT`).
 I prefer J2000 to the Unix epoch, as it's much more convenient for the year `2000` to be "zero" instead of `1970`.

 I've been known to use J2000 in software projects unrelated to astronomy when trying to save bytes when encoding dates as a binary number.
-For instance, an unsigned 16-bit integer can store the number of days since J2000 can store dates as high as 2179.
+For instance, when used to store the number of days since J2000, an unsigned 16-bit integer can store dates as high as 2179.

 ## More About SPICE